lillallol/declarative-tree/README.md

 ## Code coverage

-The code coverage is around 90%.
+The testing code coverage is around 90%.

 ## Examples

-The following examples deal with the following tree:
+The following examples deal with converting an AVL tree string representation to tree data structure and vice versa.
+Here is the code that defines the AVL tree:

 <!--#region mock-tree !./src/examples/mockTree.ts-->